yuexiaofeng/yuexiaofeng.github.io/_posts/2023-11-12-ai-notes-bayes.md

 2. Out of 100 normal emails (or what we'd like to call ham as compared to spam), the word `password` appears in 5 of them (could be legit emails like when you ask to reset your password cuz you forgot it), and `commission` appears in 30 (let's say this dataset is taken from a salesperson's inbox)
 3. Assuming initially, we have equal chances of getting spam and ham emails. i.e. P(spam) = P(ham) = 0.5

 So in the Nigerian email above, the question becomes, what is the likelihood of this email being a spam given we found out that it contains both the words `password` and `commission`, i.e. `P(spam|password,commission)`.
-Let's get to it - we already know:
+Let's get to it!
+Based on training data, we already know:

 * P(password\|spam) = 90/100 = 0.9
 * P(commission\|spam) = 0.6